How To Feed Series: Clementine Fennel Potatoes

-I love a good burger as much as the next guy, but I’ve noticed that if I go a couple days without eating my dose of vitamins and fiber, my body tells me all about it.
+I love a good burger as much as the next person, but I’ve noticed that if I go a couple days without eating well, my body tells me all about it.
 I’m tired, cranky, and particularly hungry.
 Luckily, I’ve got a few go-to healthy side dishes that are dead-easy to pull together and so delicious!
 This Clementine Fennel Potato dish is no exception.

-Inspired by one of my favourite recipes from “Jerusalem: A Cookbook” by
+Inspired by one of my favourite recipes from the Jerusalem cookbook by

 - Vegetarian or vegan

 As an added bonus, the dish comes together in just a few minutes and is loaded with healthy ingredients.
 Potatoes, clementines and fennel all deliver a nice boost in fiber, potassium and iron, not to mention vitamin C. The creamer varietal of potatoes don’t require any peeling or chopping either, making this dish a breeze.
 Easy and delicious?
 That’s my kind of meal.

 - 3 tbsp ouzo

 - 1 tbsp fresh lemon juice